martycheung/CppND-Route-Planner/README.md

 # Route Planning Project

-This repo contains the starter code for the Route Planning project.
+This repo contains the code for Project 1 in the Udacity C++ Nanodegree.
+The goal is to create a route planner that uses the A* algorithm to find the shortest path between 2 points on a street map.

 <img src="map.png" width="600" height="450" />